tobiaslord/DD2477_Project/README.md

 # Installation

 The program uses ElasticSearch for its basic indexing, therefore you will need an empty instance of Elastic Search to install the system.
+If you do not already have an instance set up, we recommend using a docker container as explained in this [guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) (start a single-node cluster with Docker).

 To install the program, start by cloning the repository